-As far as I’m aware, there are no specific training courses that teach copy-editing and proofreading skills specifically for fiction.
-There are certainly plenty of decent copy-editing and proofreading courses out there, though.
+As far as I’m aware, there are almost no specific training courses that teach copy-editing and proofreading skills specifically for fiction.
+The Editors Freelance Association (EFA) occasionally run a ‘Copyediting Fiction’ course – I’ve taken this, and I feel it teaches line editing more than copy-editing.
+There are certainly plenty of decent general copy-editing and proofreading courses out there, though.

 If you’re interested in learning how to copy-edit and proofread fiction, it might interest you to know that I’m planning to develop an online course that teaches this skill.
 I’m hoping to have it ready for early 2018, so watch this space!